Immunotherapy and cancer treatment

 How AI Will Complete the Journey

 Every moment of every day, cells in your body are dividing, replicating their DNA, and occasionally making mistakes.
 Most of the time, these errors are caught and corrected.
-When they're not, the damaged cells are typically identified and eliminated by your immune system—the same sophisticated defense network that protects you from countless external threats.
+When they're not, the damaged cells are typically identified and eliminated by your immune system, the same sophisticated defense network that protects you from countless external threats.
 In healthy people, potential cancer cells arise regularly and are promptly destroyed before they can cause harm.
 We don't even notice this constant cellular quality control happening within us.

 Every Cancer Has a Unique Fingerprint

-Here's what makes cancer so challenging: no two cancers are exactly alike.
-Even two patients with "lung cancer" or "breast cancer" have fundamentally different diseases at the molecular level.
-Each cancer carries its own cytogenetic profile—a unique combination of chromosomal abnormalities, genetic mutations, and molecular signatures that make it as individual as a fingerprint.
+Here's what makes cancer so challenging: every cancer is unique at the molecular level.
+Even two patients with "lung cancer" or "breast cancer" have fundamentally different diseases.
+Each cancer carries its own cytogenetic profile, a unique combination of chromosomal abnormalities, genetic mutations, and molecular signatures that make it as individual as a fingerprint.
+In cancer medicine, this molecular fingerprint is what treatment depends on: it determines whether a cancer will respond to specific treatments, how aggressive it will be, and which pathways it uses to survive and spread.

 Your cancer might have a KRAS mutation combined with a p53 deletion and an amplified MYC gene.
 Another person's might share the KRAS mutation but have completely different accompanying changes.
-These aren't just academic differences—they determine whether a cancer will respond to specific treatments, how aggressive it will be, and which pathways it uses to survive and spread.
+These aren't just academic differences, they determine whether a cancer will respond to specific treatments, how aggressive it will be, and which pathways it uses to survive and spread.

-This is why "one size fits all" treatment has failed us.
+This is why one-size-fits-all treatment has failed us.
 Giving everyone with lung cancer the same chemotherapy is like giving everyone with an infection the same antibiotic, regardless of whether they have strep throat or tuberculosis.
 We've been treating the organ where cancer appears rather than the unique molecular disease itself.

 The Evolution from Broad to Precise

-But medicine has been getting smarter.
+When you compare precision oncology vs standard chemotherapy, the difference is stark.
 Modern targeted therapies exploit specific molecular weaknesses unique to certain cancer fingerprints.
 Drugs like Gleevec transformed certain leukemias from death sentences to manageable conditions by targeting a single aberrant protein.
 Similar breakthroughs followed for lung cancers with EGFR mutations, melanomas with BRAF mutations, and breast cancers overexpressing HER2.

 But here's the maddening part: we still can't predict with certainty who will respond.
 Two patients with seemingly similar cytogenetic profiles can have completely different outcomes.
 One experiences complete remission; the other sees no benefit at all.
 The interaction between a unique cancer fingerprint, an individual immune system, and treatment involves thousands of variables beyond human comprehension.